kovidgoyal/kitty/docs/file-transfer-protocol.rst

 The basic design of this protocol is around transfer "sessions".
-Since untrusted software should not be able to read/write to another machines filesystem, a session must be approved by the user in the terminal emulator before any actual data is transmitted.
+Since untrusted software should not be able to read/write to another machines filesystem, a session must be approved by the user in the terminal emulator before any actual data is transmitted, unless a :ref:`pre-shared password is provided <bypass_auth>`.

 There can be either send or receive sessions.
 In send sessions files are sent from from remote client to the terminal emulator and vice versa for receive